fpem/berlin-clock/README.md

 # berlin-clock
 This is a Gradle project including some acceptance tests for the Berlin Clock,  your challenge is to get them passing.

+There are 2 tasks for challenge:
+Convert digitTime to BerlinClock
+Convert BerlinClock to digitTime

+The scenario including input and expect value listed in story text files below: berlin-clock.story berlin-clock-to-time.story

+The runnable test case class:
+BerlinClockFromDigitTimeFixture
+BerlinClockToDigitTimeFixture

+The source code file for challenge implement:
+BerlinClockTimeConverter#
+    String digitTimeToBerlinClock(String digitTime);
+    String berlinClockToDigitTime(String berlinClock);

+The Berlin Clock (Mengenlehreclock or Berlin Uhr) is a clock that tells the time using a series of illuminated coloured blocks, as you can see in the picture for this project.

+The top lamp blinks to show seconds- it is illuminated on even seconds and off on odd seconds.

+The next two rows represent hours.
+The upper row represents 5 hour blocks and is made up of 4 red lamps.
+The lower row represents 1 hour blocks and is also made up of 4 red lamps.

+The final two rows represent the minutes.
+The upper row represents 5 minute blocks, and is made up of 11 lamps- every third lamp is red, the rest are yellow.
+The bottom row represents 1 minute blocks, and is made up of 4 yellow lamps.